 The times given in subclauses 6.2, 6.3 and 6.6 refer to internal processes in the MS required to ensure that the MS camps as quickly as possible to the most appropriate cell.

 For the cell selection, the MS shall be able to select the correct (fourth strongest) cell and be able to respond to paging on that cell within 30 seconds of switch on, when the three strongest cells are not suitable.
 This assumes a valid SIM with PIN disabled and ideal radio conditions.
+For an MS that supports EC-GSM-IoT the allowed time is [tbd] seconds.
 This requirement is not applicable for multi-RAT mobile stations.
-For an MS that supports EC-GSM-IoT the allowed time is [tbd] seconds.

 NOTE: Priorities between different frequencies or RATs provided to the MS by system information or by dedicated signalling are not used in the cell selection process.